Sh9hid/CleverAgentHQ/README.md

 ## 🌟 Key Projects
 1. hn_research_agents
-Last Update: 2 weeks ago
 This project focuses on research agents tailored for Hacker News.
 These agents can help in collecting, analyzing, and summarizing information from Hacker News.

-2. hn_assistant.py
+3. hn_assistant.py
-Last Update: 2 weeks ago
 An assistant module for managing and interacting with Hacker News research agents.
 It includes functionalities to streamline data handling and agent interactions.

-3. investment_agent_workflows
+4. investment_agent_workflows
-Last Update: Last week
 Automated workflows designed to assist with investment analysis and decision-making.
 This project includes scripts and tools for analyzing market trends and managing investment portfolios.

-4. web-search-hq
+5. web-search-hq
-Last Update: Last week
 An advanced web search module that enhances search capabilities with improved algorithms and data processing techniques.
 Ideal for users who need precise and efficient search results.

-5. yt_content_machine
+6. yt_content_machine
-Last Update: 2 weeks ago
 This project automates the creation of YouTube content, from video generation to SEO optimization.
 It aims to simplify the content creation process for YouTubers and marketers.

 ## 📁 Repository Structure